miracum/recruit/docs/deployment/observability.md

 All components expose metrics in standard Prometheus format.
 The query and notification module do so on the `:8080/actuator/prometheus` endpoint and the list module on `:8080/metrics`.

-See [Kubernetes/Metrics](./kubernetes.md#metrics) for how to easily setup monitoring on Kubernetes.
+See [Kubernetes/Metrics](./kubernetes.md#metrics) for how to setup monitoring on Kubernetes.

 ## Tracing

-Additionally, these modules support distributed tracing using OpenTelemetry.
+All modules support distributed tracing using OpenTelemetry.
-See <https://github.com/opentracing-contrib/java-spring-jaeger> for the notify and query configuration and <https://gitlab.miracum.org/miracum/uc1/recruit/list/-/blob/master/server/config.js#L10>
+See <https://github.com/opentracing-contrib/java-spring-jaeger> for the `notify` and `query` module configuration and <https://gitlab.miracum.org/miracum/uc1/recruit/list/-/blob/master/server/config.js#L10>
 and <https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/sdk-environment-variables.md>
 for the list module setup.